 Criminal justice reforms will go a long way in the right direction with the review of the federal government’s stance on marijuana use and possession.
 This is one reason why most people are happy about the developments in Congress that could potentially change this.

 Popular consensus condones marijuana use and its commercialization and regulation instead of its illegalization.
-This move may reduce the number of young and incarcerated African Americans should significantly reduce the number of African Americans that are arrested, and in turn, improve their chances to live a better life overall.
+This move may reduce the number of young and incarcerated African Americans and should significantly reduce the number of African Americans that are arrested, and in turn, improve their chances to live a better life overall.

 The topic of marijuana and legalization is currently on the table for discussions and political decisions.
 There may be many implications should marijuana become legal at the federal level.